-- 1. Natural: Prohibited, except for restoration purposes as noted below; - 2.
-Mining, Shoreline Residential, Urban Conservancy, Rural Conservancy; - a.
+- 1. Natural: Prohibited, except for restoration purposes as noted below; - a.
+Prohibited for fill waterward of the OHWM for any use except restoration. - b.
+CUP for fill landward of the OHWM. - 2.
+Mining, Shoreline Residential, Urban Conservancy, Rural Conservancy: - a.
 CUP for fill waterward of the OHWM for any use except ecological restoration. - b.
 SDP for fill landward of the OHWM. - 3.
-All Designations: SDP if for ecological restoration where restoration is the primary purpose for the activity.

-4. All Designations: Any fill quantity in critical areas (and their buffers) or fill quantity in excess of 50 cubic yards outside of critical areas shall also require a Grading Permit pursuant to Title 20, 21, 22, and 23 TCC as now or hereafter amended.
+All Designations: SDP if for ecological restoration where restoration is the primary purpose for the activity. - 4.
+All Designations: Any fill quantity in critical areas (and their buffers) or fill quantity in excess of 50 cubic yards outside of critical areas shall also require a Grading Permit pursuant to Title 20, 21, 22, and 23 TCC as now or hereafter amended.